Lindsay Stadler, Director of Enrollment and Records Management

 Research Leave of Absence

 In exceptional circumstances, the University may approve a leave of absence of up to one year for full-time research or other activities directly related to the student’s academic program.
-Research leaves are requested in the same manner as other leaves of absence, using the Leave of Absence Request Form (available on the registrar’s form index webpage).
+Research leaves are requested in the same manner as other leaves of absence, using the Leave of Absence Request Form (available on the Registrar’s Form Index webpage).
 The student’s statement should outline planned research activities; list institutions and sites to be visited; identify field experts and faculty to be consulted or interviewed; and explain the relationship and relevance of these activities to the student’s dissertation project.
-Leaves of Absence for Research are submitted to the registrar, who will obtain the necessary approvals from the dean/chair and the Provost.
+Leaves of Absence for Research must be approved and signed by the student’s academic advisor and are submitted to the Registrar for processing.

 Students on a Leave of Absence for Research are not required to register for the semesters of their leave.
 Note that research leaves do not extend the student’s time to degree requirements.